joshuajweldon/hawaii_to_dos/README.md

 ### Hawaiian Food

 Laulau, squid luau, kalua Pork, lomi salmon, poi, haupia and more.
-You can experience Hawaiian food at a Luau as mentioned above, but if you'd rather eat it at a restaurant Helena's is a great option.
-You can also find Hawaiian entries on many menus at local restaurant.
+You can experience Hawaiian food at a Luau as mentioned above, but if you'd rather eat at a restaurant Helena's is a great option.
+You can also find Hawaiian entries on menus at many local restaurant.

 [__Halena's__](https://www.yelp.com/biz/helenas-hawaiian-food-honolulu?utm_campaign=www_business_share_popup&utm_medium=copy_link&utm_source=(direct))